paulbuckers/battleships/README.md

-# battleships
+# Battleships
-A version of the classic Battleships game
+A version of the classic Battleships game.

+## Overview
+A simeple windows (initially) version of the battleships game as a learning exercise for WinUI development.